 For small holes in the pipe, such as holes from nails or screws, you can use the repair pin shown here.
 For larger holes, install and cap a fusion outlet fitting or remove the pipe and fuse in a new section.
+Repair sticks should not be used to fix leaks at a fusion location.
+A leaking joint must be repaired with a new fitting.

 Attach the repair head to a fusion iron.

-Heads are available in 5/16" and ╹/16" sizes.
+Heads are available in 5/16" and 7/16" sizes.

 Use a size that is larger than the hole.

 If the hole is too small, carefully drill it out.
-Use a $\frac{1}{4}$ " bit for the $\frac{5}{16}$ " head, and a $\frac{3}{6}$ " bit for the $\frac{7}{16}$ " head.
+Use a 1/4" bit for the 5/16" head, and a 3/8" bit for the 7/16" head.